Where You CAN and CAN’T Carry a Gun in New Jersey

 Third Degree Crimes for Carrying Guns in Prohibited Places in NJ

 With the enactment of the new law banning guns in “sensitive places,” it became a third degree crime to carry a gun in one of the locations recognized on the list of prohibited places for firearms.
-If convicted, an individual would face between 3 and 5 years in prison and up to $15,000 in fines.
+If convicted, an individual faces between 3 and 5 years in prison and up to $15,000 in fines.

 However, the law faced major backlash and was immediately challenged on the basis of its constitutionality following the seminal decision in the Bruen case.
 After a legal challenge to the new law on Second and Fourth Amendment grounds, a federal judge prohibited law enforcement in New Jersey from applying the new regulations related to sensitive places and in vehicles.
 Pending further decision by a higher court, law enforcement was prohibited from enforcing the newly-enacted restrictions.

 Then, a federal appeals court reversed the injunction, allowing police to arrest and charge anyone found carrying a firearm in sensitive locations like beaches and establishments where alcohol is served, as well as nursery schools, pre-schools, hospitals and healthcare facilities, entertainment venues, casinos, libraries, public parks, museums, summer camps, zoos, and public gatherings.
+You may be arrested and charged with a third degree crime for carrying a gun in a prohibited area in New Jersey.

 What if you Violate the Rules about Permits for Carrying in NJ?

 Things change substantially when someone carries their weapon without the necessary permit, as it is a second degree crime to carry a handgun without a permit in New Jersey.
 Severe criminal punishment also applies to carrying a firearm for an unlawful purpose like committing other crimes, which is also a second degree crime.
 Both of these serious felony gun law violations are punishable by five to ten years in prison and a $150,000.00 fine maximally.
-In addition to prison terms and fines, certain gun offenses are subject to the Graves Act, which requires mandatory minimum prison sentences to be served before prisoners becomes eligible for parole.
+In addition to prison terms and fines, certain gun offenses are subject to the Graves Act, which requires mandatory minimum prison sentences to be served before prisoners become eligible for parole.
 That means that carrying a handgun without a permit can land you in prison for years without release on parole in sight.

 Gun crimes are considered severe offenses in New Jersey, and for that reason, you need a knowledgeable and accomplished gun law attorney to defend you to the greatest extent possible if the police arrest you with an unlicensed weapon in public or for carrying a gun for illegal purposes.
 A tested and proven lawyer can be your best ally when the state wants to give you the maximum penalties for a gun violation.
 Our talented firearms attorneys can defend your constitutional rights, identify the top ways to dismantle the prosecution’s case, negotiate a plea to minimize the consequences, get a Graves Act Waiver to reduce your sentence, or assist with your acceptance into Pretrial Intervention.